resource11/rev_n_frontend/README.md

 * My eighth challenge was solving for css-generated gradients continuously repaint on the page when a div has a 3d transform property applied.
 Discovered a conflict with the snow.js animation

 ##Unsolved Issues
 * GSAP has a bit of a learning curve, I'm working on integrating better animations for the panel contents and overall UX.
+Initial GSAP motions added to billobard text.

 ##Upcoming versions
-* More complex animations to come.
+* More complex text and background animations to come in future builds.

 [License](LICENSE)
 ------------------